danielcbit/apcctrl/doc/manual/cables.rst

 (typically with a green DB9 F connector) that has 940-0128A stamped into one side of the plastic serial port connector.
-The other end of the cable is a 10 pin RJ45 connector that plugs into the UPS (thanks to Dean Waldow for sending a cable!).
-Apcupsd version 3.8.5 and later supports this cable when specified as { UPSCABLE 940-0128A} and { UPSTYPE dumb}.
+The other end of the cable is a 10 pin RJ45 connector that plugs into the UPS (thanks to Dean Waldow for sending a cable!). apcctrl version 3.8.5 and later supports this cable when specified as { UPSCABLE 940-0128A} and { UPSTYPE dumb}.
 However, running in this mode much of the information that would be available in USB mode is lost.
-In addition, when apcupsd attempts to instruct the UPS to kill the power, it begins cycling about 4 times a second between battery and line.
+In addition, when apcctrl attempts to instruct the UPS to kill the power, it begins cycling about 4 times a second between battery and line.
 The solution to the problem (thanks to Tom Suzda) is to unplug the UPS and while it is still chattering, press the power